 This page gives examples of possible reasonable adjustments for people who stammer as regards recruitment, including promotion.
 It is aimed at both people who stammer and employers.
 It’s a long page but you can click the Table of page contents for an overview.
 There is a separate page of examples in the job, once employed.

 What follows are just possible examples of reasonable adjustments.
-Further suggestions or comments are welcome – email@example.com.
-What is appropriate and reasonable will depend on all the circumstances, and different people who stammer have different needs.
+Further suggestions or comments are welcome – firstname.lastname@example.org.
+What is appropriate and reasonable will depend on all the circumstances (including the particular job, what is practicable etc), and different people who stammer have different needs.
 It will often be a good idea for the employer and the person who stammers to discuss what is appropriate.

 This page is not restricted to the reasonable adjustment duty.
 Some examples below arise from the obligation to avoid ‘discrimination arising from disability’ or ‘indirect discrimination’: for example, recruitment decisions should be based on what is required for the particular job.